VishakArudhra/BastionBook-3tierArch/README.md

     └── default.conf
 ```

-Initiate the containers with through the command:
+Initiate the containers by running the following command in the same directory where `compose.yaml` file lies:

 `docker-compose up --build -d --scale frontend=2`